Nevertheless World Premiere

-Charles Slender-White: What were the initial, leading inspirations or motivating questions for Eames?
+Charles Slender-White: What were the initial, leading inspirations or motivating questions for this piece?

-CSW: Is there anything you would like audiences to know before they see Eames?
+CSW: Is there anything you’d like audiences to know before they see the work?

-CSW: How is Eames similar to or a departure from your past works?
+CSW: How is this work similar to or a departure from your past works?

 CSW: Have you learned or discovered anything in this process that you think you might carry forward into future projects?

-CSW: Do you see Eames participating in a larger socio-political context?
+CSW: Do you see this work participating in a larger socio-political context?
 If so, how?

-CSW: As an estimate, how many studio hours would you say it took to make Eames?
+CSW: How many creative hours would you say it took to make this work?

 CSW: How many administrative hours?

 CSW: How was this project funded?